shubhamchandak94/ProtographLDPC/background-ldpc.md

 * Regular codes
 * Protograph codes

-NOTE: When discussing weight, weight refers to the number of ones in defined scope.
+NOTE: When discussing weight, weight refers to the number of ones in the defined scope.

 ### Irregular LDPC Codes